 - Unusual and rapid accumulation or runoff of surface waters from any source

-- Mudflow - defined as a river of liquid and flowing mud on the surfaces of normally dry land areas such as when earth is carried by a current of water.
+- Mudflow - Mudflow is defined as a river of liquid and flowing mud on the surfaces of normally dry land areas such as when earth is carried by a current of water.
 Landslide, slope failures, or saturated soil moving down a slope are not mudflows.

-Earth movement, even if the earth movement is caused by flood.
+In general, the policy excludes losses caused by earth movement, even if the earth movement is caused by flood.
 Examples of excluded earth movement include:

-- Land subsidence;
+- Land subsidence

-- Destabilization or movement of land resulting from accumulation of water;
+- Destabilization or movement of land resulting from accumulation of water.

-- Gradual erosion;
+- Gradual erosion